chrisgrieser/nvim-chainsaw/README.md

 	-- unique strings like "[Chainsaw]" are recommended. marker = "🪚",

+	loglines = {
-	-- Highlight lines with the marker.
+		-- Appearance of lines with the marker
-	-- When using `lazy.nvim`, you need to add `event = VeryLazy` to the plugin -- spec to have existing log statements highlighted as well.
+		-- When using `lazy.nvim`, you need to add `event = VeryLazy` to the plugin -- spec to have existing log statements styled as well.
-	---@type string|false
+		-- leave empty to disable
-	logHighlightGroup = "Visual",
+		lineHlgroup = "Visual",
+	},

 	logtypes = {
 		emojiLog = {